kbaird/Fate-XSLT/characters/XiaoJiahuo/session3.md

   - victim is homeless
   - Snow Cone residue found
   - Aspects discovered
-    - Snow Cone is used by Hawthorne drone pilots and others
+    - _Snow Cone is used by Hawthorne drone pilots and others_
     - Suspect in Stevedore custody named 李建华 (Li Jiànhuá)
-      - his Portrayal is "Rickshaw Driver; Former Drone Pilot"
+      - his Portrayal is _Rickshaw Driver; Former Drone Pilot_
-      - his Secret is "Jade Concoctions Have Driven Me Pyschotic"
+      - his Secret is _Jade Concoctions Have Driven Me Pyschotic_